livepeer/docs/docs/source/streamflow-public-testnet.md

 - The value received per hour (in terms of ticket expected value)
 - The frequency of winning tickets (in terms of hours)

+The script can also be used to calculate the price per pixel needed to target a desired frequency of winning tickets (in terms of hours) which can be useful for testing that your orchestrator can properly redeem winning tickets.

 ### Scaling transcoding